-11 Terrifying and Amazing Facts About Alligators
+11 Amazing Facts About Alligators

 An alligator stomach is a hostile environment.
 Their stomach acids have a pH of less than 2—in the range of lemon juice and vinegar—and most soft-bodied prey is totally digested in two to three days.
 If you wound up in a gator stomach, however, you'd stick around a bit longer.
 Bone and other hard parts can take 13 to 100 days to disappear completely.